 Hurricanes Katrina and Rita devastated the coast of Louisiana and created an unprecedented need for a comprehensive humanitarian response.
-The Louisiana Family Recovery Corps (LFRC), an independent non-profit organization, was created to mobilize and coordinate humanitarian services to displaced Louisiana families in the wake of these disasters.
-The goals of the LFRC include:
+The Louisiana Family Recovery Corps (LFRC), an independent non-profit organization, was created by the state of Louisiana to mobilize and coordinate humanitarian services to displaced Louisiana families in the wake of these disasters.

+The goals of the LFRC have included:

-- Ensuring comprehensive services delivery for citizens impacted by the hurricanes. - Coordinating humanitarian disaster relief to mobilize resources, identify unmet needs and reduce duplication. - Centralizing management of information regarding humanitarian relief efforts.
+- Ensuring comprehensive service delivery for citizens impacted by the hurricanes. - Coordinating humanitarian disaster relief to mobilize resources, identify unmet needs and reduce duplication. - Centralizing management of information regarding humanitarian relief efforts.

-The LFRC has been awarded \$32.7 million from the TANF^a Emergency Response and Recovery Program to deliver comprehensive case management and direct services to displaced Louisiana families with dependent children.
-The LFRC has contracted with Louisiana-based non-profit organizations to deploy trained individuals ("Family Liaisons") to do the following:
+The LFRC was awarded \$32.7 million from the TANF^a Emergency Response and Recovery Program to deliver comprehensive case management and direct services to displaced Louisiana families with dependent children; The LFRC has contracted with Louisiana-based non-profit organizations to deploy trained individuals ("Family Liaisons") to do the following: